—Julien Offroy de la Mettrie, L'Homme Machine

 Strawberry Ice Cream

 The more energy dense food is, the more calories it packs.
-Sugar is an excellent example of a high energy density source, where in one medium Dairy Queen Blizzard, the calories are equal to 18 eggs.
-Not many people can eat 18 eggs in one sitting, but many can finish a medium Blizzard in one sitting.
+Sugar is an excellent example of a high energy density source, where in a typical medium Dairy Queen Blizzard, the calories are equivalent to 9 large eggs.
+It's not as easy to eat 9 eggs in one sitting as it is to finish a medium Blizzard as a dessert.

 Energy density may be the biggest clue to the obesity epidemic, considering easily consumable beverages such as pop, beer, juice, mixed coffee and alcoholic drinks can pack in several hundred calories!